The Journey School FAQs

 What is a time guideline for Work Partner interactions?

-Work Partners agree to talk each day, almost always by phone.
-Typical calls may range from 20-30 minutes but might be longer or shorter depending on circumstances.
+Work Partners agree to talk ideally each day, almost always by phone.
+Typical calls range from 20-30 minutes but might be longer or shorter depending on circumstances.
 Sometimes Work Partners may wish to meet for lunch or coffee to engage in a more relaxed or in-depth conversation.